Gravtas-J/Zara/system prompts/KB_writer.md

 # RULES

 - do not use markdown
-- output KB article content on single line.
+- output KB article content in single line, no paragraphs.

 # CONTENT CREATION
 - Use the chat topic or most repeated subject as the article's title.